Nicotine soap and old roses have something in common – they’re fashion victims.

 I used to use nicotine soap when, in the 1980’s, I ran a production nursery and, later in the 1990’s, when running a busy garden centre in South East London.

 Only clean, well-presented and intact plants and flowers sell at a premium price – the purpose of the trade – so I made sure they were protected by nicotine from hungry pests until they reached the point of sale.
-I learnt then that chemical labels didn’t always tell the whole truth.
-Some plants dislike nicotine soap, most are unaffected.
-Nicotine soap solution defoliated a glasshouse filled with blooming Fuchsias a week before sale.
+I learnt then that chemical labels didn’t always tell the whole truth: some plants dislike nicotine soap but most are unaffected.
+I discovered nicotine soap solution defoliated a glasshouse filled with blooming fuchsias a week before sale.
 A costly lesson.
 I wish the label had warned me!

 Sprays using nicotine combined with soapy water were pretty common, but there were also nicotine vapourisers.
-Vapourisers were a Victorian invention, used to control glasshouse pests, like whitefly on tomato, until around the 1940’s-50’s.
+Vapourisers (used for ‘vaping’, not burning tobacco) were a Victorian invention.
+They were used to control glasshouse pests, like whitefly on tomato, until around the 1940’s-50’s.
 An early, effective, toxic form of aromatherapy for pampering Great Auntie Vera’s melons.
+Auntie would have been startled to learn she vaped for food.

-Nicotine is a plant-based (botanical) systemic pesticide.
-Nicotine plants use it to defend themselves against caterpillars.
+Nicotine is a botanical systemic pesticide leached out of tobacco leaves by water.
+This has a predictable active period of 21 days before it safely biodegrades.
+Tobacco plants use nicotine to defend themselves against caterpillars.
 After spraying nicotine soap on foliage and stems, the nicotine is absorbed into the sap to spread throughout the plant via the vascular system.
 The withholding period for food plants was 21 days, which means that three weeks after applying nicotine it has degraded and become non-toxic.
 This allows you to pick and eat a food crop.
+I have never used nicotine soap on crops and do not advocate it for this purpose.

 We have discovered startling and disturbing things about how dangerous these allegedly ‘safe’ synthetic pesticides have become to global food security.

-It’s established fact – old news – that neonicotinoid (‘neonic’) pesticides are linked to Colony Collapse Disorder of the honeybee.
+It’s established fact – old news – that neonicotinoids are linked to Colony Collapse Disorder of the honeybee.
 The toxin remains active for around a year after use and concentrates in pollen and nectar.
 It doesn’t mention this on the label.

 Slightly more recent is the news that caterpillars contaminated with neonicotinoid pesticide are killing young birds.
 Several species of bird are experiencing significant declines in population.
-As insect eating bird populations decline, populations of pest insects rise.
+As insect eating bird populations decline, populations of pest insects on farms and in gardens rise.

 It’s hard for some gardeners to kick the habit of using systemic pesticides, like Confidor.
-Many are unaware that neonicotinoids are known for causing colony collapse disorder of honeybees and widespread killing of insectivorous birds.
+Some are wilfully ignorant of the fact that neonicotinoids are known for causing colony collapse disorder of honeybees and the widespread killing of insectivorous birds.
 Spread the word.

 The latest news about Confidor confirms that it is the 21st century’s equivalent of DDT, and that honeybees and other pollinators become addicted to pollen and nectar poisoned by Confidor.
 It’s somewhat ironic that a synthetic poison that eliminated nicotine, known for its addictive qualities for smokers, is proving as addictive to beneficial insects that guarantee human food security.